bain-cs110/bain-cs110.github.io/pages/_assignments/tutorial02.md

 Now, alter the code above to make your own drawing (anything that you can compose with squares).
 Feel free to alter the colors, positions, and sizes of your squares.
 Here is a <a href="https://coolors.co/app" target="_blank">link to a color generator</a> (to browse different hexidecimal color codes, press the spacebar).

-## More Practice (If Time): Triangle Challenge
+## More Practice (if you need it): Triangle Challenge
-Please open `triangle_challenge.py` in IDLE (also located in the `tutorial01` folder).
+Please open `triangle_challenge.py` in IDLE (also located in the `tutorial02` folder).
 Take a look at it and then run it.
 You should see something like this:

 <img class="medium frame" src="/assets/images/tutorial01/before2.png" />